-The problem of vision is not only important from the point of view of understanding the brain, but it is also formally challenging.
+The problem of vision is not only important from the point of view of understanding the brain, but it is also theoretically challenging.
 Formal solutions have implications for robotics and artificial intelligence.
-As such vision is an active area of research for computer scientists and mathematicians.
+As such vision is an active area of research for computer scientists, engineers, and mathematicians as well.

-■ Why is it a hard problem?
+Why is it a hard formal problem?